-Renowned American composer, performer, improviser, sound artist, and writer Alvin Curran premieres SHOFAR RAGS XXL, a solo performance fusing the archaic sound of shofar with digital technologies, creating something unique and highly original in the process.
+Renowned American composer, performer, improviser, sound artist, and writer Alvin Curran premieres SHOFAR RAGS XXL, a solo performance fusing the archaic sound of shofar with contemporary digital technologies, creating something unique and highly original in the process.

 Curran has always believed that this work begged for a definitive version, an absolute arrangement.
 This piece was never thought to be a stand-alone reproducible composition, but a lifelong project of continuing invention.
 Electronically it has become a MAX/LIVE/KONTAKT creation of Curran and Angelo Maria Farro, who, for several years, has been Curran’s most imaginative technical collaborator.
 The infinite electronic transformations of the pure shofar sound are gradually alternated and intermingled with moments of pure sampled sound collected around the world and played on a midi-keyboard, together with forays and explorations on a grand piano.

 Alvin Curran: shofar, conch shell, corrugated tubes, piano, midi-keyboard, computer